Fornication/Arkays-Commandment/README.md

 ## Post-Installation

-### Game folder
+### Game folder Files

 Copy the all of the files from the `Tinvaak/Game Folder Files` directory into your Skyrim Special Edition game folder.

 ### ENB

-Tinvaak comes with both [The Truth ENB](https://www.nexusmods.com/skyrimspecialedition/mods/9162) and [Organic ENB](https://www.nexusmods.com/skyrimspecialedition/mods/2876) which have been custom tweaked for Vivid Weathers and slightly brighter nights.
-They are located in the folder called ENB, and to use them simply copy the contents of the folder of the one you choose to your Skyrim Special Edition Folder.
-Or, use an ENB manager such as [Toll's ENB Manager](https://www.nexusmods.com/skyrimspecialedition/mods/37469).
+Tinvaak comes with two custom tweaked ENB's and [Tolls ENB Manager](https://www.nexusmods.com/skyrimspecialedition/mods/37469) is included to help facilitate the easy changing of ENB profiles.
+To setup the ENB manager:

+1. Open up the folder called Tools where you have the modlist installed.
+2. Navigate to the folder called Tolls ENB Manager and open it.
+3. Double click on ENBManager.exe
+4. Set the path to where your Skyrim Special is installed (In my case, it's C:/Games/steam/steamapps/common/Skyrim Special Edition)
+5. Click on presets and press the "Add New Preset" button
+6. Press the browse button underneath files.
+7. Navigate to where you were before in the Tools Folder.
+You will see a folder called "ENB Profiles".
+Select the one you wish to use and press open.
+8. The name should auto-populate.
+If it does not, give it a suitable name such as "Ruvaak"
+9. Press the Save button.
+10. To enable the profile, click on the white circle slider.
+11. Your chosen ENB Profile is now installed.

 Should you wish to use a different ENB, hare are some other ENB's which are known to work with the list: